carpentries-incubator/hermes_metadata_lesson/episodes/xml_schema.md

   elementFormDefault="qualified"
   attributeFormDefault="unqualified">
 ```
 The default namespace in this example is the xsd namespace.
 A new namespace is created with this file: the lbacao namespace.
-All elements which does not refer to the xsd namespace are marked with the prefix lc.
+All elements which does not refer to the xsd namespace would be marked with the prefix lc.

 Other namespaces can also be imported into the schema with the following specification, allowing additional software (validators) to check compliance with this standard: